ipns-link/specs/README.md

-### But an IPFS gateway such as ipfs.io doesn't support all these features:
+### But an IPFS gateway such as ipfs.io doesn't support all these features!

 True.
 [IPFS-gateway](https://docs.ipfs.io/concepts/ipfs-gateway/#overview)s are designed to serve static sites only, they can't serve as proxies.
-Hence, IPNS-Link needs its own gateway. [ipns.live](https://ipns.live) is an example running the [prototype implementation](https://github.com/ipns-link/ipns-link-gateway). **Anyone can host an IPNS-Link-gateway as the code is free and open-source**.
+Hence, IPNS-Link needs its own gateway. [ipns.live](https://ipns.live) is an example running the [prototype implementation](https://github.com/ipns-link/ipns-link-gateway). **Anyone can host an IPNS-Link-gateway, as the code is free and open-source**.

 IPNS-Link-gateways and IPFS gateways, however, complement each other.
 Whenever Bob puts Alice's IPNS key into an IPFS gateway, it redirects Bob's browser to an IPNS-Link gateway that then connects Bob to Alice's site.
-On the other hand, an IPNS-Link-gateway redirects almost all requests for static content to IPFS gateways for offloading itself.
+On the other hand, an IPNS-Link-gateway redirects almost all requests for static contents to IPFS gateways, in order to offload itself.

 ### Cool.
 But why care?